Partition Pooling for Convolutional Graph Network Applications in Particle Physics

 The four pooling layers, surrounded by brackets and highlighted in green in Figure \ref{fig:architecture}, are only realized in \PN.
 Each pooling layer reduces the amount of nodes by about a factor of four, analogously to a $\SI{2}{} \times \SI{2}{}$ image pooling \cite{CNN_goodfellow, CNN_geron2019hands}.
-The resulting graph structures are shown in Figure \ref{fig:pool_steps}. \PN{} and \WN{} are equivalent, except for the pooling layers.
+The resulting graph structures are shown in Figure~\ref{fig:pool_steps}. \PN{} and \WN{} are equivalent, except for the pooling layers.
 We do not conduct further fine-tuning of the networks, e.g., an in-depth hyperparameter optimization.
 The values of $k_C^{\mathrm{min}}$, $\Delta_0$ and the number of feature maps are empirically found to yield good results.

 The networks are trained using the \emph{ADAM} algorithm \cite{Kingma:2014vow}.
 We use the Mean Squared Error (MSE) as loss function, which becomes

 for the three coordinates $x$, $y$, $z$, with $N_{\mathrm{batch}}$ being the number of events per batch.
 The superscript \emph{pred.} indicates the coordinate prediction of the network and \emph{truth} the true value sampled by the simulation.
 MSE is an estimator for the coordinate-averaged variance for an unbiased prediction.
 The data is split into the training set, consisting of \num{800000} events, and the validation and test sets, each consisting of \num{100000}.